brexhq/substation/CONTRIBUTING.md

 #### Factories

-Substation relies on [factory methods](https://refactoring.guru/design-patterns/factory-method) to create objects that [satisfy interfaces](https://go.dev/doc/effective_go#interface_methods) across the system.
-Factories should be combined with the configuration design pattern to create usable components.
+Substation relies on [factory methods](https://refactoring.guru/design-patterns/factory-method) to create objects that [satisfy interfaces](https://go.dev/doc/effective_go#interface_methods) across the project.
+Factories should be combined with the configuration design pattern to create new components.

 Factories are the preferred method for allowing users to customize the system.
 Example factories can be seen in [condition](/condition/condition.go) and [transform](/transform/transform.go).